Braille: Literacy

 In the US, a key turning point for braille literacy was the passage of the Rehabilitation Act of 1973, an act of Congress that moved thousands of children from specialized schools for the blind into mainstream public schools.
 Because only a small percentage of public schools could afford to train and hire braille-qualified teachers, braille literacy has declined since the law took effect.
 Braille literacy rates have improved slightly since the bill was passed, in part because of pressure from consumers and advocacy groups that has led 27 states to pass legislation mandating that children who are legally blind be given the opportunity to learn braille.

 In 1998 there were 57,425 legally blind students registered in the United States, but only 10% (5,461) of them used braille as their primary reading medium.

-Early Braille education is crucial to literacy for a blind or low-vision child.
+Early braille education is crucial to literacy for a blind or low-vision child.
 A study conducted in the state of Washington found that people who learned braille at an early age did just as well as, if not better than, their sighted peers in several areas, including vocabulary and comprehension.
 In the preliminary adult study, while evaluating the correlation between adult literacy skills and employment, it was found that 44% of the participants who had learned to read in braille were unemployed, compared to the 77% unemployment rate of those who had learned to read using print.
 Currently, among the estimated 85,000 blind adults in the United States, 90% of those who are braille-literate are employed.
 Among adults who do not know braille, only 33% are employed.
 Statistically, history has proven that braille reading proficiency provides an essential skill set that allows blind or low-vision children to compete with their sighted peers in a school environment and later in life as they enter the workforce.

-Regardless of the specific percentage of braille readers, proponents point out the importance of increasing access to braille for all those who can benefit from it.
+Regardless of the specific percentage of braille readers, proponents say how important increasing access to braille is for all of those who can benefit from it.